SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 11 June, 2024
+### 📅 Wednesday, 12 June, 2024
 ------
 ### Events
 ------
-As of my knowledge cutoff in early 2023, specific events that are scheduled for June 11 in any given year can vary widely and change annually.
-However, here are some types of events that could potentially take place on June 11 in the United States, based on past occurrences:
+As of my knowledge cutoff in early 2023, there is not a specific recurring event that always falls on June 12th in the United States, as this may change annually based on particular events and observations for that year.
+However, I can list a few events that may coincide with June 12th in general, keeping in mind that specific events might change each year:

-- **Music and Arts Festivals**: Summer is a popular time for festivals.
-  - Example: Bonnaroo Music and Arts Festival in Tennessee often occurs in early to mid-June.

-- **Sports Events
+- **LGBTQ+ Pride Month Events**: June is recognized as Pride Month, and events such as parades,
 ### Positive Qoute
 ------
-"Every day is a fresh start, a new opportunity to shine and spread kindness like confetti 🌟✨🎉 Be the reason someone smiles today! 😊🌈💖"
+"Believe in your sparkle, and you'll shine bright like a diamond 💎✨ Never doubt your inner light; it's there to guide you through the night. 🌟💫"